slowwavesleep/lexicon-enhanced-lemmatization/DESCRIPTION.md

 - [x] Test for other languages
 - [ ] Train the model without disambiguation and guesser
 - [x] Analyze the performance of Vabamorf
+- [ ] Check if two inputs are aligned

 <a name="references"></a>
 ## References